sharad28/Tensile_-_compressive_strength/README.md

 the further studies on the determination of long-term tensile strength of MSC is still necessary.
 ```
-##This model will do predicting the tensile strength of concrete with the help of compressive strength, curing day, stone powder content, fineness modules of sand,& water to cement ratio.
+##This model will do predicting the tensile strength & compressive strength of concrete

 ### DATA SET